tdawes93/restaurant-budget/README.md

     This was fixed by creating a new function "main_menu()" which only runs the "start()" function if the variable is True.

+- I originally had the inputs accepting those starting both with and without a capital letter (e.g. Monday or monday).
+This made for a large number of if statements within my try statements.
+I didn't wish to remove the ability to use lower case as it takes away from the user friendliness of the app.
+To fix this I added the .capitalize() method to the end of all my input() functions, automatically Capitalizing the input, making them valid (provided the input is of the correct type)
 ### Testing User Stories